Lindeneg/funkallero/packages/funkallero/README.md

 export default Controller;
 ```

-In order to create a controller, the `controller` decorator must be used and a `path` must be provided.
+In order to create a controller, the `controller` decorator must be used and a `path` can be provided.

 ```ts
 // api/user-controller.ts